hossbeast/fab/libxapi/README.md

 A xapi function consists of two sections, the body and the finally block. fail/finally may be used in either block.
 The only difference is that, if fail is invoked in the finally block, the remainder of the finally block is skipped, and the function returns.
 This is consistent with the way exception handling works in other implementations, such as C# and Java.

-However, with xapi, the original error is not discarded.
-Instead, the stack for the new error is rooted in the frame whose finally block was executing when it was raised.
+With most other implementations, the original error and stack trace are discarded. libxapi preserves the original error.
+In stacktrace mode, the stack for the new error is rooted in the frame whose finally block was executing when it was raised.

+In errorcode mode, the exit value from the function encodes the latter error, if any.

 ## Notes